202 N Main St, Cohasset, MA 02025, USA

 Owned By: Town of Cohasset

-Large town-owned property with a 1-mile woodland trail, a skating pond, and several large glacial erratic boulders.
-Directly adjacent to the Cornelia & Richardson White Woods, Holly Hill Farm, as well as the Barnes Wildlife Sanctuary with a shared trail network.
-Popular with dog walkers and for horseback riding.
+Cohasset’s Wheelwright Park is a large town-owned property with a 1-mile woodland trail, a skating pond, and several large glacial erratic boulders.
+Popular with dog walkers and for horseback riding, it is directly adjacent to the Cornelia & Richardson White Woods, Holly Hill Farm, as well as the Barnes Wildlife Sanctuary, with a shared trail network.

 Features